False canyon mouse: Distribution and habitat

 This mouse is endemic to Coronados Island in the state of Baja California Sur, Mexico.
 This is an uninhabited island, a strip of land of volcanic origin some 3 km long and 2.5 km wide.
 The east side of the island has steep cliffs, and the southwestern corner has a long sandy spit that stretches away towards the mainland.
 The island has much rock and the vegetation is arid scrub.
 The mice are to be found burrowing in the sandy spit and living among the rocks.

 Status

-P. pseudocrinitus is threatened by feral cats that live on the island.
+Peromyscus pseudocrinitus is threatened by feral cats that live on the island.
 It is thought these have caused a decline in the population of the species, and another species of mouse that used to be present on the island has become locally extinct.
 In 1989, researchers were unable to find any false canyon mice on the island, but in 1994, twenty were located in a single night.
 Because of their small area of occupancy and their small total number, the International Union for Conservation of Nature has assessed their conservation status as "critically endangered".